ibm-cloud-docs/assistant/dialog-slots.md

 ![Shows four slots that prompt for the information needed to make a dinner reservation.](images/reservation.png)

 The user might provide values for mutliple slots at once.
 For example, the input might include the information, `There will be 6 of us dining at 7 PM.` This one input contains two of the missing required values: the number of guests and time of the reservation.
-The service recognizes and stores both of them, each one in its corresponding slot.
+Your assistant recognizes and stores both of them, each one in its corresponding slot.
 It then displays the prompt that is associated with the next empty slot.

 ![Shows that two slots are filled, and the service prompts for the remaining one.](images/pass-in-info.png)

-Slots make it possible for the service to answer follow-up questions without having to re-establish the user's goal.
+Slots make it possible for your assistant to answer follow-up questions without having to re-establish the user's goal.
 For example, a user might ask for a weather forecast, then ask a follow-up question about weather in another location or on a different day.
 If you save the required forecast variables, such as location and day, in slots, then if a user asks a follow-up question with new variable values, you can overwrite the slot values with the new values provided, and give a response that reflects the new information.
 (For more information about how to call an external service from a dialog, see [Making programmatic calls from a dialog node](/docs/services/assistant?topic=assistant-dialog-actions)).

 ![Shows someone asking for a weather forecast, and then following up with a question about weather for a different location and time.](images/follow-up.png)

-Using slots produces a more natural dialog flow between the user and the service, and is easier for you to manage than trying to collect the information by using many separate nodes.
+Using slots produces a more natural dialog flow between the user and your assistant, and is easier for you to manage than trying to collect the information by using many separate nodes.

 ## Adding slots
 {: #dialog-slots-add}